matbryan52/microscopy-images-qem/slides.md

 Digital images can also be combined or overlaid using transparency, called **alpha**.

-Transparency can be defined on a per-pixel basis to convey information such as density.
-For example no counts in an EDS map can let the HAADF show through.
+> Transparency can be defined on a **per-pixel** basis

+For example a low-count area in an EDS map can let the HAADF show through.

-- When working with colour images you may see `RGBA` where `A` is a 4th "colour" channel coding the pixel opacity.
+- When working with colour images you may see `RGBA` where `A` is a 4th "colour" channel used for alpha

 <iframe src="http://localhost:9091/transparency" width="500" height="600" frameBorder="0" style="display:block; margin: auto;"></iframe>
 <!--